PuzzleDude98/runic-docs/types/rune_types.md

 # Rune Types

 Rune Types are what grants functionality to your spells!
 Each rune has a type, specified with a `type` field in the JSON.
-Which type a rune is defines which other fields it requires and supports.
+The required fields in a rune depend on what type it is.